ProzorroUKR/openprocurement.api/docs/source/development/collective_quantity_tender.rst

 ---------------

 `awardingByItemUnitValue` configuration can enable this type of procedure.
-There is a requirement that can be only one item per lot or non-lot tender.
+There is a requirement that can be only one item per lot.

 .. sourcecode:: http